dynuporg/mtflycards/readme.txt

 for more information how to use MT Flycards please visit http://mtflycards.dynup.org

 == Changelog ==

-=1.0.bs - 15/07/2013 =
+=1.1.bs - 15/07/2013 =
-* - Initial Beta release MT Flycards Standard Edition
+not disponible on repository
+=1.1.bs - 24/07/2013 =
+* adjust to Wordpress Repository requisite
+* Improve security
+* themes jquery-ui 1.9.2 now are loaded locally
+* changed some default settings